x-gui/x-gui/README.md

 ## Structure

-Each component is placed in `/components/x-component-name`.
+Each component is placed in it's own directory, eg `/x-component-name`.
 Within that directory there's `x-component-name.html` and an example html file showing usage named `x-component-name-example.html`.

 By convention components are prefixed with `x-`.
 Custom elements are required to have a hyphen in the name.
 I consider `x` as a short way of flagging "custom".